Discrete reversed Hardy inequalities and H\"older estimates in Lorentz sequence spaces: Introduction

+Finally, we formulate H\"older-type inequalities involving maximal Lorentz norms.
+The optimal discrete H\"older constant is denoted as a variational constant, and we give computable lower bounds from the block sequences together with an explicit upper bound obtained from the one-factor norm comparisons.

 The paper is organized as follows.
 Section~2 recalls basic definitions and the construction of the level sequence.
-In Section~3, we establish discrete reversed Hardy-type inequalities for decreasing sequences with power weights and prove sharp norm equivalences between $\|\cdot\|_{p,s}$ and $\|\cdot\|^{*}_{p,s}$.
-In Section~4, we prove the optimal equivalence between the dual and maximal norms.
-Section~5 contains the sharp H\"{o}lder-type inequality in $\ell^{p,s}$.
-In this paper, we consider only the case $1<p,s<\infty$ and plan to address the remaining endpoint cases later.
+Section~3 establishes reversed Hardy-type inequalities for decreasing sequences with power weights and derives the corresponding norm estimates.
+Section~4 proves the optimal equivalence between the dual and maximal norms.
+Section~5 contains the H\"older-type inequality in maximal Lorentz norms and a comparison between the discrete and continuous constants.
+We restrict ourselves to the case $1<p,s<\infty$.